 It’s been one week since what would have been my 5th wedding anniversary.
 As was expected, the day, and the days that followed, came and went with no acknowledgement of that day or the 5 years since.
 Except for Facebook.
 Facebook is this really exceptional time keeper, reminding you exactly what you were doing on this day x many years ago.
 So basically every day this week, FB diligently reminded me about the tristate adventure that was my honeymoon 5 years ago.
 Since DDay, I haven’t been a big user of this social media platform.
 I’ve stayed clear of constant reminders of the life I was living.
 I did not want to catch glimpses of fun family outings, declarations of love made by adoring husbands, squishy new babies wrapped tightly in between two blissful parents, former family members who I now simply observed through social media and, of course, diet updates, weight loss photos and gym selfies.
 So basically Facebook is an asshole and one big trigger.

-There have been other periods over the last couple of years where FB presented me with an adorable pic of a crawling G where I still had to turn away quickly.
+There have been other periods over the last couple of years where FB presented me with an adorable pic of The Girl crawling where I still had to turn away quickly.
 And not because I don’t love that little nugget or enjoy seeing flashbacks of her.
 But I somehow can’t manage to separate my little girl from the timeframe in which this picture was taken.
 In the background I see grass that needs to be mowed and an outdoor basketball standard where I used to play with my son.
 I’ll see my old tile floor that I spent sweeping and mopping every Saturday.
 I’ve caught glimpses of the new deck that I paid to have built along with my furnishings so properly placed in a home that I thought I’d spend my forever.
-And as I look past G over differing months of her early life documented in these photos, I don’t just see inanimate artifacts from what used to be my environment, I see a lost life, forgotten hopes, and the second life of my former partner.
+And as I look past The Girl over differing months of her early life documented in these photos, I don’t just see inanimate artifacts from what used to be my environment, I see a lost life, forgotten hopes, and the second life of my former partner.

 I remember when I was still determined to work past the initial Dday, #3 couldn’t understand why I could no longer look back over our marriage and life together and still see the good or happy times.
 He didn’t understand why a camping trip had been completely reimagined because I now integrated *that* time period’s mistress into it.
 He discredited my insistence that I could now properly point out when he started and ended certain relationships because I could very distinctly recall his mistreatment or indifference towards us at the time.
 I’m sure it’s common for anyone who’s lived through infidelity to be the recipient of increased anger, mistreatment, or even over exaggerated attempts at kindness and service based on whatever was currently happening in the affair.
 It sucks ass to be able to look back on when #3 was absolutely atrocious to us and know that it was because he was wishing he could pick up and move on with one of his mistresses.
 But anyway, during our attempts at recovering our lives, our marital counselor gave a perfect and disgusting analogy of why I am now unable to separate *our* life from *his* life: